fennzar/zephyrd-scanner/README.md

 REDIS_DB=1 npm run bg-scan
 ```

+WIP: We currently make too many calls to the redis server which results in the connections dropping when there are 2 instances running.
 The `bg-scan` script sets `ENABLE_SERVER=false`, so the background instance skips binding the HTTP port while it repopulates Redis.

 #### Preparing the staging database